websauna/websauna/docs/source/narrative/misc/mail.rst

 * Outgoing email is tied to the success of transaction - if your code fails in some point no email is sent

-* Rich-text HTML emails are supported with `premailer package <https://pypi.python.org/pypi/premailer>`_
+* Rich-text HTML emails are supported with `premailer package <https://pypi.python.org/pypi/premailer>`_ which will turn :term:`CSS` styles to inline styles for emails

 Configuring email
 =================

 Printing out email to console on the development server
 -------------------------------------------------------

+When you run a development server, no email goes out by default.
+Instead it is printed to your console where :ref:`ws-pserve` is running.

 Sending out email
 -----------------